 All VFPMS supervisors have undergone training to be "approved supervisors", i.e. supervisors are required by the college(s) to have successfully undertaken a supervisors' training program and to be certified as approved supervisors of trainees.
 The VFPMS is only able to appoint SMS who have successfully completed supervisor training to college supervisory roles.
 Neither college (RACP and RCPA) currently recognises a supervisors' training program run by any other college.
+At this time, most VFPMS senior medical staff have completed the required 3 modules to be accredited RACP supervisors.
+Anne Smith and Jo Tully have completed the RCPA supervisors training program and are accredited supervisors of Clinical Forensic Medicine (Faculty CFM RCPA) trainees.
 All VFPMS senior medical staff oversee trainees' day to day VFPMS work BUT only college-accredited supervisors can "sign off" college paperwork with regards to trainees' rotations with the VFPMS.